Matthew Edel Blacksmith Shop and House: History

-While Matthew operated the blacksmith shop into the late 1930s, he realized he needed to adapt in order to stay in business.
+While Edel operated the blacksmith shop into the late 1930s, he realized he needed to adapt in order to stay in business.
 He expanded the shop in 1915 to include automobile repairs.
 His son Louis went Des Moines to study auto repair, and joined his father in business.
-Matthew died in 1940.
+Edel died in 1940.
 Louis moved to Waterloo, Iowa in 1952, but continued to maintain his father's blacksmith shop basically as he had left it.
 He returned to Haverhill in 1964, and re-opened the automobile repair shop on a part-time basis.
 Louis auctioned off his tools in April 1978, and moved to Arizona where he died the following month.
 The complex was listed on the National Register of Historic Places in 1983, and Louis Edel's heirs donated it to the State Historical Society of Iowa in 1986, which operates it as a historic site.